 Step 8: Select “Insert slides” at the top of the screen.

 After Poll Everywhere inserts the activity, you can see it in Google Slides:

 How activities are represented on slides

 A few things to know when working with activities in presentation apps:

 When an activity is first inserted, it’s represented on a slide as a placeholder image.

 Each activity has its own slide.
 Competitions and survey look a bit different, and you can find some tips on using them further down in this article.

-Within PowerPoint and Keynote, you can resize and reposition the activity on the slide using the grey squares at the corners.
-You can also drag activity slides between slides or into other presentations, just like any normal PowerPoint slide.
+You can drag activity slides between slides or into other presentations, just like any normal PowerPoint slide.

 An activity is not enabled until you switch to slide presentation mode.
 See more on this below…